 The Southwest Companion Pass

-Replace your debit card with your Southwest Rapids Reward Plus card
+Use your Southwest Rapids Reward Plus card as much as possible

-Anytime you would normally use a debit card to pay a bill or make a purchase, use your Rapid Reward Plus card instead.
-Use the card to pay for utilities, cell phone bills, streaming services, homeowners association fees, groceries, gas and any other purchase you can make with a credit card.
+Any time you would normally use a debit card to pay a bill or make a purchase, use your Rapid Reward Plus card instead.
+Use the card to pay for utilities, cellphone bills, streaming services, groceries, gas and any other purchase you can make with a credit card.

 Take advantage of promotions

-I can’t stress this enough: email promotions are the hidden gem of this rewards card.
+I can’t stress this enough: Email promotions are the hidden gem of this rewards card.
 Southwest is good about sending regular promotions with opportunities to earn bonus points.
-For example, one recent promotion offered 10,000 points — up to 50,000 total points — for each friend you refer who gets a Southwest Rapid Rewards credit card.
+For example, in the past, Southwest has offered 10,000 points — up to 50,000 total points — for each friend you refer who gets a Southwest Rapid Rewards credit card.

 Shop using Southwest’s bonus partners